fishonamos/strkindex/README.md

-# Starknet Blockchain Indexer
+# Blockchain Indexer - StarkNet Africa NodeJs Assessment

 ## Overview

-This is a blockchain indexer that listens for AccountCreated event emmited by Argents Account Contrcat.
-It captures relevant owner and guardian owner, stores them in a MongoDB database, and exposes the indexed data through a GraphQL API.
+This is a blockchain indexer that listens for AccountCreated event emmited by Argents Account Contract.
+It captures owner and guardian owner, stores them in a MongoDB database, and exposes the indexed data through a GraphQL API.

 ## Features